binadam1983/USERS/README.md

 - JWTs for user authentication/authorization
 - HTML, CSS and JS for responsive UI

-It also features ajax-style view update that doesn't require page reloads for every record that is added/updated/deleted from the DB.
+It also features

+- ajax-style view update that doesn't require page reloads for every record that is added/updated/deleted from the DB.
+- Microservice architecture to support CI/CD

 Next up:

-- Add tests to enable CI
 - Seperate application/handlers from DB using service layer

 Heads Up: simple grid animation is applied at login/registration page that chrome doesn't support, but firefox does